bitrise-io/addons-template-service/README.md

 **PARAMS**:

-- `build_slug` (Not required to handle, it is sent by Bitrise core but it is up to the addon that it want to use for redirection or not.)
+- `build_slug` (Not required to handle, it is sent by Bitrise core but it is up to the add-on that it want to use for redirection or not.)

 **FORMVALUES**: